Access complex workflows without the need of digital programming skills with SEPAL applications#

-Once the desired application is found, simply click on it to initiate the process.
+Once the desired application is found, select it to initiate the process.
 This will start the smallest instance to run the SEPAL sandbox (

 Applications that include a in their descriptor require a connection to Google Earth Engine (GEE) to run.
-Please refer to Connect GEE and SEPAL for more information.
+For more information, see Use Google Earth Engine (GEE) with SEPAL.

 An application relies on numerous tools and systems to run.
 Since it can take up to five minutes to start, stay patient and avoid rushing.
-If the application doesn’t start after five minutes, it could simply be an issue with the Amazon cloud connection.
-We recommend closing the tab and starting again.
-If you do experience a major bug or crash, please report the issue in the specific app issue tracker or directly in SEPAL.
+If the application doesn’t start after five minutes, it could simply be an issue with the Amazon cloud connection; we recommend closing the tab and starting again.
+In the event of a major bug or crash, please report the issue in the specific app issue tracker or directly in SEPAL.

 To avoid disturbances in the application workflow, avoid stopping instances manually and disconnecting from SEPAL.
 While completed work will be available in SEPAL folders, you will need to restart the process in order to finish.

 Some applications require more powerful instances than the default

 t1.
 If the app documentation requires the user to start a specific instance type (e.g. a GPU machine

 g8), follow these steps prior to initiating the application: